Cassford/Quick-Threat-Intelligence-Lab/README.md

 ### Skills Learned

 - Ability to define  threat landscape using threat intelligence tools.
-- Enhanced knowledge of Tactics, Techniques and Procedures (TTPs) used by advesarial groups.
+- Enhanced knowledge of Tactics, Techniques and Procedures (TTPs) used by adversarial groups.
 - Development of critical thinking skills in cybersecurity.

 ### Tools Used